10edo

 Chords

 10edo is arguably the first edo to have three triads consisting of two thirds to make a fifth.
-The two found in 5edo rely on the fact that stacking two sharp fifths minus an octave makes an inframinor third, thus using oneirotonic logic.
+However, aside from the neutral triad, the other two use 5edo intervals, which are equivalent to major seconds and perfect fourths.
+Treating these intervals as thirds relies on the fact that stacking two sharp fifths minus an octave makes an inframinor third, thus fundamentally using oneirotonic logic.

 Tendo: 0-4-6-(10)